 About Us

-The Ontario Jewish Archives, Blankenstein Family Heritage Centre (OJA) is the largest repository of Jewish life in Canada.
+The Ontario Jewish Archives is the largest repository of Jewish life in Canada.

-The OJA reaches people of all ages from children in the classroom, to scholars in the universities, to teens researching their grandparents, to adults discovering their family history, and to seniors re-connecting with their pasts.
+The OJA serves people of all ages, from children in classrooms to university scholars; from teens researching their grandparents to adults discovering their family histories; and from seniors reconnecting with their pasts.

-The OJA services approximately 500 researchers per year, including academics, students, curators, genealogists, filmmakers, radio and television producers, journalists, UJA Federation staff, Jewish agencies, and other organizations.
+The OJA serves approximately 500 researchers per year, including academics, students, curators, genealogists, filmmakers, radio and television producers, journalists, UJA Federation staff, Jewish agencies, and other organizations.

-The OJA has also increased its visibility through its campus exhibitions.
-Additionally, its reach through Social Media (Facebook, Twitter and YouTube) is international in scope and strong in the 35-44 year old age group.
-You can share items you find on this website by using the social media tools on the upper right-hand side of each page.
+The OJA has also increased its visibility through campus exhibitions.
+In addition, its reach through social media (Facebook, Twitter, and YouTube) is international in scope, with particular strength among those aged 35–44.
+Visitors can share items found on this website using the social media tools located in the upper right-hand corner of each page.

 OUR STORIES ARE YOUR STORIES